Of course you're excited, you've done all the work and now you are almost closed on your new home.

 You will need to learn how the alarm system works and see that it is functioning properly.
 If there is an intercom, check it.
 Make sure that any shelving and staircase railings are firm.
 Inspect and test the fireplace.
 Check the outlets and outlet covers.
 Are the fans in proper order?
 Do you have all the remotes, especially the garage door opener?
 Don't forget to see that the garage door closes smoothly also.
 Check the garage as you do.

 There may be more to look at in your new home, but this is a good starting point.
-Have your spouse or friend double check your work; it's worth the extra effort.
+Have someone else you know double check your work; it's worth the extra effort.
 Just because you're so close to the finish line doesn't mean you want to pull up early and pay the price later.